Chartley railway station: History

+Accident

-In 1882, it was the scene of a serious accident.
-A special train had been provided for the Meynell Hunt.
-It left Derby Friargate with four horseboxes from GNR and the MS&LR plus three passenger carriages.
-At Sudbury six North Staffordshire horseboxes were added after the first coach, which was behind the engine.
+A special train had been provided for the Meynell Hunt on 30 March 1882; it left with four horseboxes from the GNR and the Manchester, Sheffield & Lincolnshire Railway, plus three passenger carriages.
+At Sudbury, six North Staffordshire horseboxes were added after the first coach, which was behind the engine.
 Thus only one vehicle was continuously braked.

 Although the driver was using care in approaching stations, he was being piloted by the fireman who knew the line, but not that the passing loop at Chartley had just been brought into use.
 The train approached Chartley at 30 to 35 miles an hour and the leading coach became derailed.
-This caused the horseboxes to strike the timber platform, causing severe damage, and several horses were killed or injured.
-None of the passengers or crew were hurt.
-The Inspecting Officer for the Board of Trade recommended that, in future, the facing points for all passing loops should be straight, with the "S" curve at the trailing end.
+This caused the horseboxes to strike the timber platform, causing severe damage and several horses were killed or injured; none of the passengers or crew were hurt.

+The inspecting officer for the Board of Trade recommended that, in future, the facing points for all passing loops should be straight, with the S curve at the trailing end.

+The site today

+A shelter on one platform is the only building to survive to this day.
+During 2001, it was re-erected at a few miles away at Amerton light railway.